Chat with us on WhatsApp

 Another approach is to strategically place grafts on the posterior mid-scalp and top of the vertex so the hair naturally covers the untreated part of the crown.

-To explore treatment options for your hair loss concerns with a leading FUE expert in Scotland, schedule a consultation with Dr Epameinondas Bonaros today.
+To explore treatment options for your hair loss concerns with a leading FUE expert in Scotland,

 What is the best age for a crown hair transplant?

 Crown hair transplants are not suitable for every patient.
+They are generally recommended for individuals aged 40 and above who have experienced hair loss.

 Several factors, including age, general health, type of hair loss, and hair characteristics, will determine your suitability for a crown FUE transplant.